johnrobertallan/schemaLink/README.md

 A jQuery plugin to parse schema.org formatted markup and wrap it in a useful anchor tag

-The originally desired functionality is for PostalAddress data and opens a native mapping app for mobile devices or Google Maps for a desktop or unknown device (W8 will open Bing).
-Using the settings object of the plug you could change the default functionality to parse other micro data formats, build other types of URLs or support other devices.
+The default functionality is for PostalAddress data and opens a native mapping app for mobile devices or Google Maps for a desktop or unknown device.
+Using the settings object of the plugin you could change the functionality to parse other micro data formats, build other types of URLs or support other devices.

 **Supported devices for the default map functionality:**
-- iPhone
-- iPad
-- iPod
+- iPhone | iPad | iPod
 - Android
 - WP7/8
 - BlackBerry